tzubeli/developer-portal/appToken.md

 ## Before You Start

-Before you create an appToken, you need to determine two things: which content to provide access to, and which actions to grant permissions for.
+Before you create an appToken, you need to determine two things:
+1. Which content this application will need access to.
+2. Which API actions this app will be granted permissions for.

-### Content Access
+### Content Entitlements

+The application's access is limited to specific content in Kaltura by using Entitlements. **Entitlements** is the relationship of a User with a given Category.
+By adding a User ID as a member of a specific Category, you enable that user to access the content in that category.
+Additionally, you can specify the level of access this user will have to the category - such as admin, contributor, moderator, or member.
+Read more about entitlements and user access rules [here](https://developer.kaltura.com/api-docs/Secure_Control_and_Govern/Content-Categories-Management.html).

-Access to content is determined by the User that is included in the AppToken creation.
-That user is added via the KMC or directly through the API to the relevant categories that should be available to the KS.
+Limiting an application to specific content is done by creating a User ID for that application, assigning permissions to that user in the relevant categories, and then specifying that user ID when creating the AppToken.

+Users and entitlements can be added and configured via the KMC or directly through the API (which will be covered below).

-### Action Permissions
+### Permissions for API Actions

+To achieve optimal security for how your apps access your account, you will want to carefully consider which API actions each app should be allowed to execute.
+When creating Kaltura Sessions, those API permissions are controlled via [Privileges](https://developer.kaltura.com/api-docs/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.html).

-Also included in the AppToken creation is the **Privileges String** which is made up of key-value pairs that determine the actions available to the session, most importantly, the `setrole` key.
-It is mapped to the ID of the role, which you'll create with a list of the API actions permitted to this KS.
+The **Privileges String** is made up of key-value pairs that determine the actions available to this Kaltura Session.
+When assigning appTokens to your apps, the easiest way to configure the permitted actions is with User Roles.
+Roles are created [in the KMC](https://kmc.kaltura.com/index.php/kmcng/administration/roles/list), and the ID is then mapped to the `setrole` privilege key in the permissions string.
+This allows you to easily manage the permitted actions for the app Token by editing the role at any time.

 ## Create the App Token

-Let's walk through the steps to creating an App Token
+Now let's walk through the steps to creating an App Token

 ### Step 1: User Content Access